ervardaan/spotify-clone-2/developmentJourney.md

 - getting `hash` and `token` from `window.location` inside `app.js` file -- try to extract the hash using `useEffect` function which can be imported in `app.js` file
 - split the token by `&` and then get the first element of this array( use `split() method`)
+- then do another split of this string by `=` and get second element of this array we get